15532th/avtdl/README.md

 ##### chains

-As explained in the [Configuration file terminology](#configuration-file-terminology) section, plugins can be divided into three types `monitors`, `filters` and `actions`.
+As explained in the [Configuration file terminology](#configuration-file-terminology) section, plugins can be divided into three types: `monitors`, `filters` and `actions`.
 A `monitor` can only produce new records. `filter` consumes records and decides to either output them or not based on its settings. `action` only consumes `records`, but can produce `events`, for example in case of error.

-A chain groups entities from plugins in the `actors` section in a sequence, where `records` from one or more `monitors` get through `filters` and trigger `actions`.
+A chain groups entities from plugins in the `actors` section in a sequence, where `records` from `monitor` get through `filters` and trigger `actions`.
 Each entity is identified by a combination of a plugin name and the entity `name` property.
 General `chains` section structure is:

 ```yaml
 chains: